Strife (1996 video game): Development

 Strife was originally being developed by Cygnus Studios, the creators of Raptor: Call of the Shadows, for id Software.
 Cygnus Studios was already working on another first-person shooter role-playing game, The Second Sword, utilizing the older ShadowCaster game engine by id Software. id Software asked Cygnus Studios to create a game based on the Doom engine and requested that the studio be relocated to Texas from Chicago while they were still developing Raptor so that they would be able to develop the new title for id Software.
 The studio agreed and after relocating, the studio no longer wanted to work on The Second Sword and the title was dropped in favor of working on Strife.

 Cygnus Studios worked on Strife for a few months following Raptor being finished.
 However, internal conflicts soon arose and employees split off from Scott Host, the original founder of Cygnus Studios, and he re-located back to Chicago and Strife was essentially cancelled.
 This group of employees then founded Rogue Entertainment and resumed development on Strife.
 The shareware version was released on February 23, 1996, while the full version was released on May 31.
-It was the last commercially released standalone PC game to utilize the id Tech 1 engine from id Software.
+It was the last commercially released standalone PC game to utilize the Doom engine from id Software.

 Community support

 After the game's official support ended, game engine recreations of Strife were created by Doom source port developers through reverse engineering.
-Notably authors were Jānis Legzdiņš (author of the Doom source port Vavoom), Randy Heit (author of ZDoom), Samuel Villarreal (author of SvStrife), and James Haley (author with Samuel Villareal of Chocolate Strife).
+Notably authors were Jānis Legzdiņš (author of the Doom source port Vavoom), Marisa Heit (author of ZDoom), Samuel Villarreal (author of SvStrife), and James Haley (author with Samuel Villareal of Chocolate Strife).
 Except for the last, these allow for high resolution graphics modes, better mouselook, and expanded modding capabilities.

 Strife was ported to the Amiga in 2013.